Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/Diagnostics.md

 - relationships between telemetry spans
 - attributes attached to telemetry spans

-ActivitySource support can be enabled through either of these two steps:
+ActivitySource support can be enabled through either of these three steps:

 - Set the `AZURE_EXPERIMENTAL_ENABLE_ACTIVITY_SOURCE` environment variable to `true`.
 - Set the `Azure.Experimental.EnableActivitySource` context switch to true in your application code: